-If you have been using your mirrors, you'll know which lane is empty and can be safely used.

-If the shoulder is clear, going right may be best.
+- If you have been using your mirrors, you'll know which lane is empty and can be safely used. - If the shoulder is clear, going right may be best.
 No one is likely to be driving on the shoulder but someone may be passing you on the left.
-You will know if you have been using your mirrors.

-If you are blocked on both sides, a move to the right may be best.
-At least you won't force anyone into an opposing traffic lane and a possible head-on collision.
+You will know if you have been using your mirrors. - If you are blocked on both sides, a move to the right may be best.
+At least you won't force anyone into an opposing traffic lane, possibly resulting in a head-on collision.

-Leaving the Road.
+Leaving the road

 In some emergencies, you may have to drive off the road.
 It may be less risky than facing a collision with another vehicle.

 Most shoulders are strong enough to support the weight of a large vehicle and, therefore, offer an available escape route.
-Here are some guidelines, if you do leave the road.
+Here are some guidelines, if you do leave the road:

-Avoid Braking.
+- Avoid braking.
 If possible, avoid using the brakes until your speed has dropped to about 20 mph.
-Then brake very gently to avoid skidding on a loose surface.

-Keep One Set of Wheels on the Pavement, if Possible.
-This helps to maintain control.

-Stay on the Shoulder.
+Then brake very gently to avoid skidding on a loose surface. - Keep one set of wheels on the pavement if possible.
+This helps to maintain control. - Stay on the shoulder.
 If the shoulder is clear, stay on it until your vehicle has come to a stop.
 Signal and check your mirrors before pulling back onto the road.

-Returning to the Road.
+Returning to the road

 If you are forced to return to the road before you can stop, use the following procedure:

-Hold the wheel tightly and turn sharply enough to get right back on the road safely.
+- Hold the wheel tightly.
+Turn sharply enough to get right back on the road safely.
 Don't try to edge gradually back on the road.
-If you do, your tires might grab unexpectedly and you could lose control.

-When both front tires are on the paved surface, counter-steer immediately.
-The two turns should be made as a single "steer-counter-steer" move.
+If you do, your tires might grab unexpectedly and you could lose control. - When both front tires are on the paved surface, countersteer immediately.
+The two turns should be made as a single "steercountersteer" movement.

-2.17.2 - How to Stop Quickly and Safely
+2.17.2 How to stop quickly and safely

 If somebody suddenly pulls out in front of you, your natural response is to hit the brakes.
-This is a good response if there's enough distance to stop, and you use the brakes correctly.
+This is a good response if there's enough distance to stop and you use the brakes correctly.